facebookresearch/fairo/polymetis/docs/source/installation.md

         ```bash
         ./scripts/build_libfranka.sh
         ```
-    - Optionally, install the CUDA-enabled version of our PyTorch build (by default, only the CPU version is enabled):
+    - Optionally, install the CUDA-enabled version of PyTorch (by default, only the CPU version is enabled):
         ```bash
-        conda install -c fair-robotics pytorch
+        conda install -c pytorch pytorch
         ```
     - Build Polymetis from source:
         ```bash